-In 2011, Blue Origin faced a public setback, when a vehicle was destroyed during a test.
-Bezos revealed the failure a week after the fact in a short blog post on Blue Origin's website, saying a flight instability affected the angle of attack and ultimately caused the vehicle to crash.
+In 2011, Blue Origin faced a major setback, when a vehicle was destroyed during a test.
+Bezos revealed the failure a week after the fact in a short blog post on Blue Origin's website, explaining that a flight instability affected the angle of attack and ultimately caused the vehicle to crash.

 In October 2012, Blue Origin revealed it had conducted a successful rocket escape test, which is a key milestone in rating the spacecraft safe for humans to ride.
 Although the system is supposed to work on the suborbital spacecraft, the company also plans to use the technology for its orbital flights.